hmellahi/Frontend-Challenges/README.md

   - Validate solutions can be built successfully
   - Accessibility check
 - [ ] Extend the CI pipeline for the main branch too
+- [ ] Add resources for learning key concepts related to the problem

 ## How To Add Your Solution